Chart Color Schemes

 Warilla features high concentrations of lone person households, with a lower-than-average median household size

 Family households account for 62.3% of all households, including 20.3% couples with children, 22.4% couples without children, and 18.5% single parent families.
-Non-family households constitute the remaining 37.7%, with lone person households at 34.3% and group households comprising 3.3% of the total.
+Non-family households make up the remaining 37.7%, with lone person households at 34.3% and group households comprising 3.3% of the total.
 The median household size is 2.3 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households